cthutqc/view-count/README.md

-View count for laravel models
+View count for laravel models.
+Use ViewCountable trait in models.
+Then add $model->views() in your controller.